Microsoft 365 actions and extension actions setup

 -

-In Glean Assistant, try requests that trigger Teams, Excel, or Outlook extension behavior, for example prompts about posting or replying in Teams, working with an Excel workbook, or Outlook tasks beyond a simple export-to-draft flow.
+In Glean, try requests that trigger Teams, Excel, or Outlook extension behavior, for example prompts about posting or replying in Teams, working with an Excel workbook, or Outlook tasks beyond a simple export-to-draft flow.

 Admin approval for using the action